dondish/Senpai/README.md

 Here you can find the Source code of my own Bot "Senpai" for [Discord](https://discordapp.com/).
 You can use this Source-Code under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0) at any time.

-after the rewrite it makes fully usage of classes & ES2017's async/await functionality.
+After the rewrite it makes fully usage of classes & ES2017's async/await functionality.

 ## Invite
 You can Invite Senpai to your Server with [this Link](https://discordapp.com/oauth2/authorize?client_id=206955239985774593&scope=bot&permissions=8)